zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/create-project/create-project.md

 1. Next you add your 2 police Datasets to the Project.
 Click the **+** icon at the top of the Data Elements panel, select **Add Dataset**, use shift-enter to select both police Datasets and click **OK**.
  ![Image alt text](images/create-proj-7.png)

 2. As you did previously with ACCIDENTS, drag and drop the POLICE\_POINTS Dataset from the Data Elements panel onto the, click the POLICE\_POINT layer's hamburger menu and select Settings.
 Update Radius, Color, Opacity.
-Then click the **Back** button at the top of the Layers panel.
+Then click the **Back** link at the top of the Layers panel.
  ![Image alt text](images/create-proj-8.png)

 3. As Layers are added to the map, they are rendered on top of the existing Layers.
 Therefore POLICE\_POINTS are currently on top of ACCIDENTS.
 To reorder  the layers such that POLICE\_POINTS are underneath ACCIDENTS, move the mouse over POLICE\_POINTS in the Layer's list, click and hold (you'll see the cursor change to cross-hair), and drag under ACCIDENTS.